 - Debt Service Coverage Ratio (DSCR)

 There are other financial ratios such as profitability ratios, return ratios, which can be calculated by using all financial statement (Balance Sheet, P&L Statement and Cash Flow).
 These ratios may be used by multiple stakeholders such as Investors, lenders, management, business partners to get a complete analysis of any organization.

 - The Balance Sheet of a company gives a financial snapshot of the Organization at a specific point in time.
 Balance Sheet provides details of the Company’s capital structure, Gearing, liquidity condition, cash availability, asset creation over time and other investments of the Company.

-- Balance Sheet serves a critical purpose for multiple stakeholders involved with the Company and many a time becomes a critical part of decision making by stakeholders.
+- It is useful when multiple stakeholders involved with the Company and many a time becomes a critical part of decision making by stakeholders.

-- The Balance Sheet serves a very critical purpose for banking regulator/Share market regulator/retail investors in case of publically listed companies.
+- It is useful for banking regulator/Share market regulator/retail investors in case of publically listed companies.

 This has been a guide to the purpose of preparing a Balance Sheet.
 Here we discuss the purpose of the Balance Sheet for various stakeholders and for Ratio Analysis along with practical examples.
 You may learn more about Accounting from the following articles –

 - Top 4 Types of Coverage Ratio